 RaveTree offers a solid CRM function alongside its project management platform.

-RaveTree stands nicely as a Microsoft alternative with its resource management and admin tools.
+RaveTree stands nicely as an alternative to ms project with its resource management and admin tools.

 - Highly Intuitive